The Dover Road

 The Dover Road of the title refers to the real Dover Road that led from London to Paris (by way of Dover).
 In the 1920s traveling to Paris for a divorce became all the rage.

-The 1921 comedy by A.A.
-Milne is a not-so-subtle dissection of romantic love, but buried beneath is a less obvious commentary on the homosexuality, bisexuality and gender nonconformity that has always existed in society if you knew where to look.
+The 1921 comedy is a not-so-subtle dissection of romantic love with hints at the homosocial instinct of English upper-class men.
+Ghostlight’s production brings to the forefront the play’s implied observations on sexuality and gender expression that has always existed in society if you knew where to look.

-Though Milne is best known for his books about the teddy bear Winnie-the-Pooh, he was primarily a playwright before the huge success of the little bear from the Hundred Acre Wood overshadowed his previous work.
+The rarely produced play premiered on Broadway in 1921 and in the West End in 1922.
+Today Milne is best known for his children’s books about the bear Winnie-the-Pooh.
+But before the massive success of the little bear from the Hundred Acre Wood overshadowed his previous work, Milne was primarily a playwright and humorist, who also dabbled as a novelist.

 Details